philtelco/philtelco.github.io/_posts/2023-05-11-reviving-amps-phones.md

 # What do I need?

-To get your AMPS phone(s) running we will need the following:
+To get an AMPS phone(s) running we will need the following:

 * One or more AMPS phones, and some way to power them (more on this later)
 * A LimeSDR Mini (A non-mini also works, and potentially other SDRs, but this guide focuses on the Mini)
 * Cellular antennas for the LimeSDR Mini
 * A computer running Linux (We'll be showing Ubuntu, but this could possibly work on other POSIX operating systems)
-* Antennas or (preferably) dummy loads for your phone(s)
+* Antennas or (preferably) dummy loads for our phone(s)

 Obviously we'll need an AMPS phone to get running, but powering it can be a bit tricky.
 Often, AMPS phones on the secondhand market come with their original power cable, meant to be plugged into the lighter socket of a car (as most people used these exclusively as "car phones).
-This means we can use a suitable bench power supply [like this one from Pyramid](https://www.amazon.com/Pyramid-PS9KX-Universal-Regulated-Converter/dp/B0002BA570?th=1) with a built-in lighter socket to supply adequate power to your phone.
+This means we can use a suitable bench power supply [like this one from Pyramid](https://www.amazon.com/Pyramid-PS9KX-Universal-Regulated-Converter/dp/B0002BA570?th=1) with a built-in lighter socket to supply adequate power to our phone.
 Alternatively one could hack the plug off of the end of the power cable and wire the leads directly to a bench supply's terminals to deliver somewhere between 12V and 13.8V.
 We'll discuss battery options later in this guide.

 {% raw %}<p><center><a href="/assets/img/2023-05-11-reviving-amps-phones/amps-02.jpg"><img style="width: 80%; max-width: 600px; display: block; margin: 0 auto; border 0" src="/assets/img/2023-05-11-reviving-amps-phones/amps-02-sm.jpg"></a><figquote>Two power supplies with lighter sockers.</figquote></center></p>{% endraw %}